 - Have the person who is going to be the first admin set up an account at business.facebook.com.
 Don’t do it for them with your profile!
 The best choice here is to let them set it up themselves.
 They can screen share with you, but don’t do it for them.

-- The setup prompts are easy.
+- The setup prompts are easy to use.
 Have them enter their business info and follow the prompts.

-- Follow the instructions above now that they have Business Manager.
+- Follow the instructions above once they have Business Manager.

-- Again, it’s best that they make you an admin; this means you can assign yourself assets (Facebook’s instructions here), and create an ad account if you need to.
+- Again, it’s best if they make you an admin.
+This means you can assign yourself assets (Facebook’s instructions can be found here) and create an ad account if you need to.

-PS – you’ll need them to enter their credit card information there too so that ad-spend comes out of their account (or your own, if that’s how you do business).
+Also, you’ll need them to enter their credit card information so that ad-spend comes out of their account (or your own, depending on how you set up the payment structure for business).

-Seem complicated?
-That’s because it is.
-The learning curve is steep, but once you’ve figured it out, it will get easier, promise.
+Yes, it might seem a little complicated.
+The learning curve is steep, but once you’ve figured it out, it will get easier.
+We promise.

-Once you have clients, you’ll be surprised about how demanding they can be (meant lovingly of course).
 Staying on top of ads is going to be a constant priority.
-You’ll need to monitor performance, make sure you’re not neglecting anyone in particular, make sure ad-spend is on point, make sure you didn’t leave the baby in the bathtub, remember to eat and feed the dog…
+You’ll need to monitor performance, make sure you’re not neglecting anyone, in particular, and make sure ad-spend is on point — basically juggling a ton of balls in the air.

 To get and stay organized, start by asking yourself the following questions: